fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 In the NW corner `(p102)` you sneak up on the guard.
 You can either fight them off by stepping forward (use a lot of magic), or `(U)se` Louie's *Hide* skill to get past them.
 In either case, if you fail, you get thrown back in the jail cell and get to try it all again.
 (Aren't you glad I told you to bring Dragon Stones?)
 Eventually, go through the door to the N.

 Turning E and going N from there, you reach a large pit with an angry dragon in it, and a hunchback trying to feed him.
-Ignore them* and go N and W. Turn S into the first door.
+Ignore them<sup>1</sup> and go N and W. Turn S into the first door.
 There's a fight in the SE that you can probably handle.
 Go W again and find the tortured Druid that the prisoner was talking about. `(U)se` *Bandage* on him to get a password.

-*If you prevent the hunchback `(p104)` from throwing the prisoner into the pit to feed the dragon, the dragon destroys Phoebus `(p89)` and everyone in it, dropping you back in Dilmun with no more Phoebus.
+<sup>1</sup>: If you prevent the hunchback `(p104)` from throwing the prisoner into the pit to feed the dragon, the dragon destroys Phoebus `(p89)` and everyone in it, dropping you back in Dilmun with no more Phoebus.
 I suppose if you're stuck and can't figure out else how to get out of the dungeon, this'll do it, but you lose Berengaria.
 On the other hand, it's pretty entertaining to allow the prisoner to be tossed into the pit, too.

 Go back the way you came, but pass the jailer's room and go W, S, W, and N. The large open room has a chest in the NW corner with some low-value stuff: a Mace, a few Daggers, a Battle Axe, Leather, Scale, Chain... and a Shovel.
 You can use the Shovel to dig out the cave-in later on your way out of here if you want, but if you have *Climb* you can ignore this chest entirely.